salemaines/Liver_Disease_Prediction/README.md

 - **api/**: Contains different APIs for logistic regression and machine learning models.
 - **requirements/**: Contains dependency files to ensure the environment is set up correctly.

+## Example of usage

+The file API_everything.R inside the api folder has the API with ML models for selection, to analyse some metrics and also to do a prediction giving a new data.
+Then, also allows to choose variables to include in the logistic regression model, test that model with new data and see some evaluation metrics.

 ## Installation and Setup

 To get started with this project, you need to have R and the necessary R packages installed.